bosun-ai/swiftide/README.md

 - Fast streaming indexing pipeline with async, parallel processing
 - Experimental query pipeline
-- Integrations with OpenAI, Groq, Redis, Qdrant, FastEmbed, and Treesitter
+- Integrations with OpenAI, Groq, Redis, Qdrant, Ollama, FastEmbed, and Treesitter
 - A variety of loaders, transformers, semantic chunkers, embedders, and more
 - Bring your own transformers by extending straightforward traits or use a closure
 - Splitting and merging pipelines